-The incidence rate of falls will be analysed in the same way as described above for the slips.
-The following outcomes will be analysed using a mixed effects logistic regression adjusting for the same covariates as the primary analysis and NHS trust as a random effect: (i) the proportion of participants who slip at least once; (ii) the proportion of participants who fall at least once; and (iii) subject to a sufficient number of events, the proportion of participants who experience a fracture over the follow-up.
+The incidence rate of falls (both resulting and not resulting from a slip) over 14 weeks will be analysed in the same way as described above for slips.
+The following outcomes will be analysed using a mixed effects logistic regression adjusting for the same covariates as the primary analysis and NHS trust as a random effect: (i) the proportion of participants who slip at least once over 14 weeks; (ii) the proportion of participants who fall at least once over 14 weeks; and (iii) subject to a sufficient number of events, the proportion of participants who experience a fracture over the follow-up over 14 weeks.
 Odds ratios and their associated 95% confidence intervals will be provided.